ferenk/obsidian-tokenz/README.md

   <h1>Obsidian / Tokenz</h1>
 </div>

-Use your favourite symbols, special characters and frequently used snippets with ease!
+Use your favourite icons, special characters and frequently used snippets with ease!
 You can insert them to your document using short code mappings:

 - **Built-in** short code maps: